lemon857/GameTest/README.md

+!WARNING!
+This engine not supported now, may be later I write new engine anew

 # Game Engine
 This is my engine.
 I'm not pro developer, this is a not optimized and have many bugs engine.